benatwork/sxbc_client/README.md

 ===========
 front end client for www.sxbackchannel.com

-connects to node.js server running on heroku via websockets which handles connections to twitter and mongo db.
+fetches and displays tweets from node.js server running on heroku. listens to server via websockets for realtime updates.